body contouring for high bmi

 “What is your BMI?”

-Understanding why BMI matters is key to ensuring your surgery is not only effective — but also safe.
+You must understand the importance of BMI to make sure that your surgery is not only successful, but also safe.

 What BMI Actually Measures?